 Some of these tests require that your child not eat or drink anything before the test.
 Ask if your child needs to fast before a blood test and for how long.

-Treatment for childhood obesity is based on your child's age and if he or she has other medical conditions.
+Treatment for childhood obesity is based on your child's age and whether he or she has other medical conditions.
 Treatment usually includes changes in your child's eating habits and physical activity level.
 In certain circumstances, treatment might include medications or weight-loss surgery.

-The American Academy of Pediatrics recommends that children older than 2 and adolescents whose weight falls in the overweight category be put on a weight-maintenance program to slow the progress of weight gain.
-This strategy allows the child to add inches in height but not pounds, causing BMI to drop over time into a healthier range.
+The American Academy of Pediatrics recommends that children older than 2 whose weight falls in the overweight category be put on a weight-maintenance program to slow the progress of weight gain.
+This strategy allows the child to add inches in height but not pounds, causing the BMI to drop over time into a healthier range.

 The methods for maintaining your child's current weight or losing weight are the same: Your child needs to eat a healthy diet — both in terms of type and amount of food — and increase physical activity.
 Success depends largely on your commitment to helping your child make these changes.

 Parents are the ones who buy groceries, cook meals and decide where the food is eaten.
 Even small changes can make a big difference in your child's health.

 - Prioritize fruits and vegetables.
 When food shopping, cut back on convenience foods — such as cookies, crackers and prepared meals — which are often high in sugar, fat and calories.